eyupcol/Codeigniter-Mongodb-Driver/README.md

 	$this->mdb->order_by(array('id'=>-1, 'price'=>-1));

 ##### Select
-If you want to select some field from your collection, you can use select() function.
+If you want to select some fields from your collection, you can use select() function.

 	$this->mdb->select($fields);
 	$this->mdb->select(array('name','price','amount'));